ragibson/levy-stable-benchmarks/README.md

 ##### simple_monte_carlo appears far slower in practice than listed here.
 Why?

+simple_monte_carlo is an incredibly inefficient method for computing the CDF in general.
+It must generate new random samples for each unique pair of (alpha, beta) values.

+Here, the test tables include many repeated (alpha, beta) pairs, so the method appears to run more quickly *on average* than it otherwise might.

 ##### These methods vary greatly in their speed.
 What is a "good" average time per call?

-TODO: highly domain specific, include machine specs, etc.
+This is highly domain specific -- some applications might need very quick calculations and can tolerate large inaccuracies.
+Others might require high accuracy and have speed only as a secondary consideration.

+The tests here were run on a machine with a i7-9700K (8 cores, stock, up to 4.9 GHz) CPU and 16 GB DDR4 3200 MHz of RAM.

-TODO: Nolan claims to have
+Nolan claims to have

 > code to quickly approximate stable densities.
 This routine is much faster than the regular density calculations: approximately 1 million density evaluations/second can be performed on a 1 GHz Pentium.

-This appears to suggest that an average time per call of <1 us (!) is "easily" feasible on modern hardware.
+which appears to suggest that an average time per call of <1 us (!) is "easily" feasible on modern hardware.
 However, this is several orders of magnitude faster than any of the methods tested here.

 ##### Some of the methods only appear in the PDF or CDF tests.
 Why?

+Some methods only support one or the other.
+In general, computing the CDF of this distribution is much easier than computing the PDF.

 ##### I know of a Python library that is missing from this benchmark.
 Can you add it?

-TODO: please raise an issue and I'll try to add it.
+Yes (assuming its publicly available), please raise an issue and I'll try to add it.